When It’s Neither Determinately True nor Determinately False That Experience Is Present

 This quadrilemma resembles the argument of Goff 2013.
 However, Goff finds vagueness unacceptable on broadly the types of inconceivability grounds discussed in Sections 7 and 9 and thus embraces panpsychism instead.

 Thus, I am assuming the falsity of eliminativism or illusionism about consciousness.
-See Schwitzgebel 2020.
-At least some illusionists accept the existence of “phenomenal consciousness” when defined by example without dubious epistemic or metaphysical baggage, as in Section 1 (Frankish 2016).
+See Schwitzgebel 2020a.
+Some illusionists accept the existence of “phenomenal consciousness” when defined by example without dubious epistemic or metaphysical baggage, as in Section 1 (Frankish 2016).

 John and Prichep 2005; Bruno et al. 2011; Lee, Müller, Noh, Choi, and Mashour 2011; Casali et al. 2013; Bonhomme, Staquet, Montupil, Defresne, Kirsch, Martial, et al. 2019.